mjsonofharry/RBDOOM-3-BFG-Gameplay-Overhaul/README.md

 The chaingun spins up faster and has improved accuracy for the first few seconds of sustained fire.
 This allows for some mid to long-range sniping, although it's not quite as effective in this capacity as either the pistol or machinegun since, well, both of those exist too.

 Damage has been decreased slightly to make way for the plasmagun.
+However, it now fires two shots at a time (when more than two rounds are available), just like the original.

 Also, it's been given a more fitting set of firing sound effects.